jbmorley/little-luggable/manufacture/README.md

 ### v6

 - Update the keyboard PCB silhouette to reposition the nice!nano and include the holes for the broaching nuts, and through-holes for the battery and power switch

+### v7

+- Update the keyboard fascia and mounting plate to [exactly] match the new PCB
+- Add the keyboard mounting brackets